The Sound (band): Signing to major label

 Following the Physical World EP, the band intended to record a full-length album.
 Upon hearing the rough mixes that Budd had financed, WEA sub-label Korova, then home of Echo & the Bunnymen, offered to sign the group, and the band accepted.

 Jeopardy, their debut album, was recorded inexpensively and released in November 1980 to critical acclaim; it received 5-star reviews from three major music publications, NME, Sounds and Melody Maker.
+It includes goth rock.

 Following the album, Marshall left the band and was replaced by former Cardiacs member Colvin "Max" Mayers.
 For their second album, the band worked with producer Hugh Jones.
 From the Lions Mouth was released in 1981, to further critical acclaim, though their fanbase hadn't extended beyond a cult following.
 Borland also released a collaborative EP that year with Jello Biafra under the name the Witch Trials.

 During the early 1980s, the Sound toured throughout Europe, covering the UK and much of the continent.
 Like their contemporaries the Comsat Angels (whom they toured with in 1981), they enjoyed perhaps their greatest success in the Netherlands, developing a substantial following there.
-The Sound recorded several Peel sessions and performed the single "Sense of Purpose" on the TV show Old Grey Whistle Test.
+The Sound recorded a Peel session and performed the single "Sense of Purpose" on the TV show Old Grey Whistle Test.
 In the same year, The Sound released a live EP in the Netherlands, titled Live Instinct.

 Korova pressured Borland and his bandmates to come up with a more commercially successful third album, in addition to shifting the Sound from Korova to WEA proper.
 In an act of rebellion, they responded with All Fall Down in 1982, an album that took them even further away from the mainstream.
-Drummer Mike Dudley explained:

-We thought [the label wasn't] giving us the support that we were due and that if they really wanted a commercial album, they had got to put plenty of money behind it, which with both Jeopardy and From the Lions Mouth they hadn't really done [...]
-So when they turned around and said, 'The solution is for you to write more commercial songs', we thought, 'Fuck you', and went ahead and produced All Fall Down.